Ph-IRES/salvador/README.md

 subdirectory that contains supplementary figures and tables that were published as Supporting Information.

 ## **`final_ figures`**
 subdirectory contains the drafts of figures generated from the R scripts that were included in the main manuscript.
-Also contains another subdirectory `.manuscript_figures` that has the final versions of the figures with the added fish silhouettes and manually updated labels and legends used in the main manuscript.
+Also contains another subdirectory `manuscript_figures` that has the final versions of the figures with the manually added fish silhouettes and updated labels and legends used in the main manuscript.

 ## **`test_outputs`**
 contains outputs from indicspecies, unique taxa, and SIMPER analyses as well as post-hoc tests on bait type and depth category.